 1. Readers are Leaders; Writers are Bigger

 We've all heard that readers are leaders.
-But the other part we are not told is that writers are bigger; it's writers that write what readers read.
+But the other part we are not told is that writers are bigger; it's writers who write what readers read.
 No writer, no reader.

 Blogging encourages you to write more, and about the things that interest you.
 I found my unique voice through blogging.